cardillan/mindcode/SYNTAX-5-OTHER.markdown

 print("\nTime: ", @time "\n")
 ```

+On `basic` level, the optimization won't merge print instructions if the resulting instruction would produce
+string longer than 34 characters (36 when counting the double quotes).
+On `aggressive` level, such instructions
-This optimization can create long string constants, but according to our tests these can be passed
+will be merged regardless.
+This can create long string constants, but according to our tests these can be pasted
 into Mindustry processors even if they're longer than what the Mindustry GUI allows to enter.

+If the string longer than 34 characters is already present because the source code contains such a long string
+constant, it is left as is regardless of optimizer level.

 ---